A cat receiving treatment for diabetes.

 The initial dose of insulin given is 1/8 to 1/4 of a unit per pound of body weight given every 12 hours.

-For example, a 10-pound cat may start on 1 units of insulin total.
+For example, a 10-pound cat may start on 1 unit of insulin total.
 A lower dose is generally recommended with a gradual increase.
 It is better to start low and gradually allow the body to acclimate to the disease and avoid signs of hypoglycemia (low blood sugar).

-How Do I Give the Insulin Injection?
+How Do I Give an Insulin Injection?

 Gather your equipment to give the insulin injection.
-The bottle of insulin, syringe, cotton ball, alcohol…and your glasses if you wear them (It can be difficult to see the small print on the numbers).
+The bottle of insulin, syringe, cotton ball, alcohol, and your glasses if you wear them (It can be difficult to see the small print on the numbers).

-What If I get Air in My Syringe?
+What If I Get Air in My Syringe?

 Air in the syringe means that you will not get the correct dose of insulin.